Don't Go Away

 "Don't Go Away" is a song by English rock band Oasis from their third album, Be Here Now (1997).
-Written by Noel Gallagher, the song was released as a commercial single only in Japan, peaking at number 48 on the Oricon chart, and as a promotional single in the United States and Canada.
-The track reached number 35 on the US Billboard Hot 100 Airplay chart and number 15 on the Canadian RPM Top Singles chart in late 1997.
+Written by Noel Gallagher, the song was released to radio in the U.S. in September 1997 and as a commercial single only in Japan, peaking at number 49 on the Oricon chart, and as a promotional single in the United States and Canada.
+The track reached number 35 on the US Billboard Hot 100 Airplay chart and number 15 on the Canadian RPM 100 Hit Tracks chart in late 1997.

 Background and composition

 Although "Don't Go Away" appears for the first time in 1997, its origins date back to 1993, when Oasis spent time with the Real People at their studio in Liverpool.
 "Don't Go Away" was included in a batch of songs written under the wing of the Griffiths brothers (which also included "Columbia", "Rock 'n' Roll Star", "Rockin' Chair" and others).
+Ultimately, portions of "Don't Go Away" drew comparisons to The Real People's song "Feel the Pain" (which was initially recorded for The Real People's album Marshmellow Lane in 1992 but the album remained unreleased until 2012).

 Liam Gallagher claims to have cried while recording the song, as a result of dwelling on "a certain thing".
 He said, in a 1997 interview, "I just thought 'fuck that, I can't be singing this song' and I had to go away and sort myself out".
 Listening back to the song he admits to being very proud of his vocal performance.

 In a 1997 interview promoting Be Here Now, Noel Gallagher had the following to say about the song: "It's a very sad song about not wanting to lose someone you're close to.
 The middle eight I made up on the spot – I never had that lyric until the day we recorded it: 'Me and you, what's going on?/ All we seem to know is how to show/ The feelings that are wrong.'
 It's after a row.
 Quite bleak."

 "We put Burt Bacharach horns on because he was the master of break-up songs.
 I did all the string arrangements.
 I tried to keep them as simple as possible.
 I like the way Marc Bolan used them on 'Children of the Revolution'.
 People do remember string parts as separate hooklines, you know.
 You just don't want to use them slushily."

 Artwork

 The cover of the single features the old Liverpool Speke Airport building.
-The airport is famous as the scene at which thousands of hysterical fans greeted The Beatles on their return to Liverpool at the height of Beatlemania.
+The airport is famous as the scene at which thousands of hysterical fans greeted the Beatles on their return to Liverpool at the height of Beatlemania.
 Derelict at the time, it has now been turned into a hotel.
 The aeroplane is an Avro Lancastrian.